Skip to content

 print(f"{list1}")

-# Remove the last two elements
+# deletion of last two items

 del list1[len(list1) - 2:]